Paul Frees: George Pal

 Frees portrayed the Orson Welles sound-alike radio reporter in George Pal's film The War of the Worlds (1953), where he is seen dictating into a tape recorder as the military prepares the atomic bomb for use against the invading Martians.
 Memorably, his character says the recording is being made "for future history ... if any".
-Frees also provided the film's dramatic opening narration, prior to Sir Cedric Hardwicke's voice-over tour of the Solar System.
+Frees also provided the film's dramatic opening narration, prior to Cedric Hardwicke's voice-over tour of the Solar System.

 Frees subsequently provided the apocalyptic voice for the "talking rings" in Pal's later film The Time Machine (1960), in which he explains the ultimate fate of humanity from which the time traveler realizes the origin of the Morlocks and Eloi.

 Producer Pal later put Frees to work again in his fantasy film Atlantis, the Lost Continent (also 1960) and doing the opening voice-over narration for Pal's Doc Savage (1975) film.

 Frees did the narration for the George Pal documentary The Fantasy Film Worlds of George Pal (1985), written, produced, and directed by Arnold Leibovit.
 Two years later, Frees provided the voice for Arnie the Dinosaur and the Pillsbury Doughboy in The Puppetoon Movie (1987), also produced and directed by Leibovit.

 Other voice work

 The versatile actor voiced several characters, including three of the main characters in the US versions of Belvision's Hergé's Adventures of Tintin cartoons, based on the books by Hergé.

-He did work for Hanna-Barbera in their Tom and Jerry shorts at MGM.
+At the MGM Animation studio, he did work for Hanna-Barbera in their Tom and Jerry shorts.
 In the 1956 Cinemascope Tom and Jerry cartoon, Blue Cat Blues, he was Jerry's voice who narrated the short; he voiced Jerry's cousin Muscles in Jerry's Cousin five years earlier and the cannibals in His Mouse Friday where he said the lines "Mmmmm, barbecued cat!" and "Mmmmm, barbecued mouse!"

-At the MGM Animation studio, he also did multiple voice roles for Tex Avery's short films, notably playing every role in Cellbound in 1955.
+He did multiple voice roles for Tex Avery's short films, notably playing every role in the Butch cartoon Cellbound in 1955.
+He also voiced Barney Bear in ten cartoons directed by Dick Lundy while Avery was on a sabbatical.

 Frees worked with Spike Jones on his 1960 album Omnibust, heard as announcer "Billy Playtex" and several other characters on "The Late Late Late Late Movies, Part I and II".

 From October 1961 through September 1962, Paul Frees provided the voice for the shady lawyer named Judge Oliver Wendell Clutch, a weasel on the animated program Calvin and the Colonel starring the voices of Freeman Gosden and Charles Correll.
 The series was an animated television remake of their radio series Amos 'n Andy.

 For the 1962 Christmas special Mister Magoo's Christmas Carol, produced by UPA, Paul Frees voiced several characters, including Fezziwig, the Charity Man, and two of the opportunists who steal from the dead Scrooge (Eyepatch Man and Tall Tophat Man) and Mister Magoo's Broadway theatre director.
 He subsequently provided numerous voices for the follow up series The Famous Adventures of Mr. Magoo.